Rash - pityriasis rosea; Papulosquamous - pityriasis rosea; Herald patch

 When to Contact a Medical Professional

-Call for an appointment with your provider if you have symptoms of pityriasis rosea.
+Contact your provider for an appointment if you have symptoms of pityriasis rosea.

 Dinulos JGH.
 Psoriasis and other papulosquamous diseases.
 In: Dinulos JGH, ed.
 Habif's Clinical Dermatology: A Color Guide in Diagnosis and Therapy.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 8.